tomazzlender/highrise-translation/README.md

 ## Why?

-There are people who can't use beautiful web app Highrise by 37signals because they don't understand English words.
+There are people who can't use beautiful web app Highrise by 37signals because they don't understand English language.
 For example my parents :).

 ## How does it work?